 Fuel-line cleaners are an ideal choice for people who aren’t gearheads, and who don’t have the expertise to get down and dirty with their engine.
 They’re also perfect for people who pride themselves on being meticulously on top of their car maintenance.

 If you’re the kind of person who would rather take a preventative measure to avoid the whole problem, year-round fuel line cleaners are the best choice.
 However, these cleaners aren’t quite as thorough or fool-proof as direct cleaning.
 Use them with confidence, but don’t expect miracles!

 If you’re a confident DIY mechanic, you might think about doing some direct cleaning.
-Direct cleaning is a surefire way to get every last molecule of soot and carbon, and to make sure they’re working every bit as well as they can be.
+Direct cleaning is a surefire way to get every last molecule of soot and carbon, and to make sure components are working every bit as well as they can be.
 Direct cleaning involves applying undiluted cleaning solution, and servicing components that need to be replaced or adjusted.

 Why we like direct injector cleaner kits: